Psychology: Ethics

 Ethical standards in the discipline have changed over time.
-Some famous past studies are today considered unethical and in violation of established codes (the Canadian Code of Conduct for Research Involving Humans, and the Belmont Report).
+Some famous past studies are today considered unethical and in violation of established codes (e.g., the Canadian Code of Conduct for Research Involving Humans, and the Belmont Report).
 The American Psychological Association has advanced a set of ethical principles and a code of conduct for the profession.

 The most important contemporary standards include informed and voluntary consent.
 After World War II, the Nuremberg Code was established because of Nazi abuses of experimental subjects.
 Later, most countries (and scientific journals) adopted the Declaration of Helsinki.
 In the U.S., the National Institutes of Health established the Institutional Review Board in 1966, and in 1974 adopted the National Research Act (HR 7724).
 All of these measures encouraged researchers to obtain informed consent from human participants in experimental studies.
-A number of influential but ethically dubious studies led to the establishment of this rule; such studies included the MIT-Harvard Fernald School radioisotope studies, the Thalidomide tragedy, the Willowbrook hepatitis study, and Stanley Milgram's studies of obedience to authority.
+A number of influential but ethically dubious studies led to the establishment of this rule; such studies included the MIT-Harvard Fernald School radioisotope studies, the Thalidomide tragedy, the Willowbrook hepatitis study, Stanley Milgram's studies of obedience to authority, and the Stanford Prison Experiment.

-Humans
+Ethics with Humans

+The ethics code of the American Psychological Association originated in 1951 as "Ethical Standards of Psychologists."
+This code has guided the formation of licensing laws in most American states.
+It has changed multiple times over the decades since its adoption, and contains both aspirational principles and binding ethical standards.

+The APA's Ethical Principles of Psychologists and Code of Conduct consists of five General Principles, which are meant to guide psychologists to higher ethical practice where a particular standard does not apply.
+Those principles are:

+A. Beneficence and Nonmaleficence - meaning the psychologists must work to benefit those they work with and "do no harm."
+This includes awareness of indirect benefits and harms their work might have on others due to personal, social, political, or other factors.

+B. Fidelity and Responsibility - an awareness of public trust in the profession and adherence to ethical standards and clarification of roles to preserve that trust.
+This includes managing conflicts of interest, as well as committing some portion of a psychologist's professional time to low-cost or pro bono work.

+C. Integrity - upholding honesty and accuracy in all psychological practices, including avoiding misrepresentations and fraud.
+In situations where psychologists would use deception (i.e., certain research), psychologists must consider the necessity, benefits, and harms, and mitigate any harms where possible.

+D. Justice - an understanding that psychology must be for everyone's benefit, and that psychologists take special care to avoid unjust practices as a result of biases or limitations of expertise.

+E. Respect for People's Rights and Dignity - the preservation of people's rights when working with psychologists, including confidentially, privacy, and autonomy.
+Psychologists should consider a multitude of factors, including a need for special safeguards for protected populations (e.g., minors, incarcerated individuals) and awareness of differences based on numerous factors, including culture, race, age, gender, and socioeconomic status.